| || |

 | | WORKFACE

-AUGUST 9, 2011 Businesses Need to Go Human Online
+AUGUST 9, 2011 [Sales] Businesses Need to Go Human Online

 People can be put back into the online buying process, using the right combination of existing technologies and enlightened sales and marketing processes.
 The rewards for companies that embrace this change will be more leads, shorter sales cycles, and more satisfied customers.
 Search engines, company websites, directories and social bookmarking sites are great for finding things.